domenicosolazzo/practice-stoicism/Quotes.md

 - The appearance of things to the mind is the standard of every action to man.
 - If, for example, you are fond of a specific ceramic cup, remind yourself that it is only ceramic cups in general of which you are fond.
 Then, if it breaks, you will not be disturbed.
 If you kiss your child, or your wife, say that you only kiss things which are human, and thus you will not be disturbed if either of them dies.
 - Whatever you would make habitual, practice it; and if you would not make a thing habitual, do not practice it, but accustom yourself to something else.
+- Wealth consists not in having great possessions, but in having few wants.
+- It is not external events themselves that cause us distress, but they way in which we think about them, our interpretation of their significance.
+It is our attitudes and reactions that give us trouble.
+We cannot choose our external circumstances, but we can always choose how we respond to them.